erikgahner/qpolr/README.md

 The material has been used in the following modules and workshops:

 - SO746: How to Win Arguments with Numbers (University of Kent, 2018)
+- MA5953: Creating Your Own Data (University of Kent, 2018)

 #### Something missing?